Continuous and discontinuous topological quantum phase transitions

-We show that three dimensional massless Dirac fermion is stable against sufficiently weak, but generic short range electronic interactions.
-Consequently, the universality class of the continuous QPT between the TI and the NI remains unaffected up to a critical strength of interactions, beyond which the quantum critical point (QCP) becomes destabilized due to the gap generation for the massless Dirac fermion.
-There are two possibilities for the gap: (i) an inversion ($\mathcal{P}$) and time reversal ($\mathcal{T}$) preserving scalar mass, which does not break any \emph{bonafide} microscopic symmetry and (ii) a $\mathcal{P}$ and $\mathcal{T}$ odd pseudoscalar mass that spontaneously breaks genuine discrete symmetries.
-The scalar mass generation leads to a \emph{direct first order QPT} between the TI and the NI [see Fig. 1(a)].
-This is a fluctutation driven first order transition and distinct from the generic first order transition between two different broken symmetry phases~\cite{raghu}.
-On the other hand, the nucleation of pseudoscalar mass gives rise to an ``axionic insulator" (AI) that separates two $\mathcal{T}$ symmetric insulators, while eliminating a direct transition between them [see Fig. 1(b)].
-In contrast to the TI and the NI, which are respectively characterized by the quantized magnetoelectric coefficients $\pi$ and $0$, the AI phase supports a nonquantized magnetoelectric coefficient.
+We show that the three-dimensional massless Dirac fermion is stable against sufficiently weak, but generic short range electronic interactions.
+Consequently, the universality class of the continuous QPT between the TI and NI remains unaffected up to a critical strength of interactions, beyond which the quantum critical point (QCP) becomes destabilized due to the spontaneous gap generation for the massless Dirac fermion.
+There are two possibilities for the gap: (i) an inversion ($\mathcal{P}$) and time reversal ($\mathcal{T}$) preserving scalar mass, which does not break any \emph{bonafide} microscopic symmetry and (ii) a pseudoscalar mass that spontaneously breaks genuine discrete $\mathcal{P}$ and $\mathcal{T}$ symmetries and corresponds to an ``axionic insulator" (AI), which has recently been discussed in the context of magnetic insulators~\cite{essin, li-wang}, a Kondo singlet phase~\cite{roy-dzero}, and $ p+is$ superconductor~\cite{PG-BR}.
+The scalar mass generation leads to a \emph{direct first order QPT} (without band gap closer) between the TI and NI [see Fig.~\ref{fig1a}]. \emph{ This is a fluctuation driven first order transition and is distinct from the generic first order transition between two different broken symmetry phases ~\cite{raghu, pesin}}.
+On the other hand, the nucleation of pseudoscalar mass separates two $\mathcal{T}$ symmetric insulators, while eliminating a direct transition between them [see Fig.~\ref{fig1b}], and three phases (TI, NI and AI) meet at a multi-critical point (MCP).
+In contrast to the TI and NI, which are respectively characterized by the quantized magnetoelectric coefficients $\pi$ and $0$, the AI phase supports a nonquantized magnetoelectric coefficient.
 Consequently, the AI phase does not possess gapless surface states, and the massive fluctuations of the magnetoelectric coefficient cause dynamic magnetoelectric effects.
-We also reach similar conclusions regarding the fate of the QPT between the TI (quantum spin Hall insulator) and the NI in two dimensions.
+We also reach similar conclusions regarding the fate of the QPT between the TI (quantum spin Hall insulator) and NI in two dimensions.
 However, the nature of the possible $\mathcal{T}$ breaking phases in two and three dimensions are considerably different.
 We also show a similar first order transition between topological and trivial superconductors in one dimension.